Dangerous Apps for Kids

 Some chat apps, especially WhatsApp, take the place of text messages when a friend or family member lives abroad.
 Similar chat apps include Messenger, Line, and Discord, as these emphasize “invite-only” conversations.
 Strangers might still find a way to chat with your kid on these apps, so they’re worth monitoring regardless.

-Chat apps pose a serious problem for kids when their main purpose is to connect strangers.
+Chat apps pose a serious problem for kids when their main purpose is to connect with strangers.
 That’s exactly what many of these dangerous messaging apps do.
 Some also include video chat.
+Here are some to watch for on your kid's phone:

 • Kik